h3h/bradfordfults.com/business/_posts/2020-05-30-leading-with-accountability.md

 in place and working well.
 That’s tactics.

 Strategically, leaders have a completely different set of challenges.
-Teams can be delivering incremental results and tackling issues that arise, but toward which goals are they working?
+Teams can be delivering incremental results and tackling issues that arise, but which goals are they working toward?
 Often, the broad goals sound simple enough: increase revenue, develop repeat customers, reduce overhead.
-Translating those high-level goals into an effective machine, though—successive cycles of project inception, execution, evaluation, and direction-changing—is the work of strategy.
+Translating those high-level goals into an effective machine, though—running successive cycles of project inception, execution, evaluation, and direction-changing—is the work of strategy.

 In a complex organization with tens of teams across many functions, each working